 - Arc Welder

-It is fairly rare that I will use a corded power tool now days unless I am doing something that requires a lot of power.
-Circular saws are a great example as sometimes the 18v circular saw just wont cut through a thick piece of chipboard.
+It is fairly rare that I will use a corded power tool nowadays unless I am doing something that requires a lot of power.
+Circular saws are a great example as sometimes the 18v circular saw just won’t cut through a thick piece of chipboard.
 Especially if it is a long run.

 Must-Have Gardening Tools

-Later you can branch out (no pun intended) for extra gear like a muncher, chain saw, or a compost bin to bring your garden to life.
+Later you can branch out (no pun intended) for extra gear like a muncher, chainsaw, or compost bin to bring your garden to life.